AdityaVG13/pi-stack/README.md

 If you use deferred-context-engine, install it **last** so it sees tools other extensions registered.
 Load **pi-supernova early** so it can capture `registerTool` executors.

+the UI in the TUI for pi-supernova does NOT look good, i'll try and fix it with Astra

 ```bash
 # Pi
 pi install npm:pi-supernova